alttch/eva3/xc/drivers/phi/phi_devel.rst

 ====================

 You may use EVA UDP API to receive custom UDP packets and then parse them in PHI.
-This allows to create various hardware bridges e.g. from 315/433/866Mhz radio protocols, obtaining radio packets with custom programmed hardware appliance and then send them to EVA ICS to handle.
+This allows to create various hardware bridges e.g. from 315/433/866 MHz radio protocols, obtaining radio packets with custom programmed hardware appliance and then send them to EVA ICS to handle.